 Step 3 - make a roof

-Pay attention to those quoters of an inch.
+Pay attention to those quarters of an inch.

-Place the taller board over the shorter and attach it at a 90-degree angle.
-To attach it I used wood glue and self-tapping 2 Β½" screws.
+Place the taller board over the shorter one and attach it at a 90-degree angle.
+To attach it, I used wood glue and self-tapping 2 ½" screws.
 Use a countersink bit to make sure screws aren't popping out.
-And always check with a speed square to make sure itβs at a perfect 90-degree angle.
+And always check with a speed square to ensure it’s at a perfect 90-degree angle.

 Repeat this twice to make another side of the roof.

-Step 4 - attach roof to the polls
+Step 4 - attach the roof to the polls

-This is probably the hardest part of this build if you are doing it yourself without any help.
-It wasnβt easy to assemble since the bed is quite wide and it's hard to hold both parts together.
-I used clamps to help me hold one side during assembly but it didnβt quite work.
+This is probably the most challenging part of this build if you do it yourself without help.
+It wasn’t easy to assemble since the bed is quite wide and it's hard to hold both parts together.
+I used clamps to help me hold one side during assembly, but it didn’t quite work.

 If you can get a helping hand, that would be a perfect time!